JipengSun/The_Golden_Globes_Mining/README.md

 ## How to run the project

 To run this project and get benchmark score.
-Please follow procedures below:
+Please put the dataset under the ./Data folder and follow procedures below:

 1. Run ./awards_mining.ipynb python notebook file.
 You can change the parameters at the first block of code.
 Remember, all the input data locates in ./Data folder.
 2. After 1st step, you can get two types of results under ./Results folder.